bitrise-io/devcenter/_articles/reviews/getting-started-with-reactnative-apps.md

 ### Javascript dependencies

 If Bitrise scanner has successfully scanned your project, `Run npm command` or `Run yarn command` steps will be included in your workflow.

-In `Run npm command`, type `install` in the `npm command with arguments to run` input field so that it can add javascript dependencies to your project. `Run yarn command` can install javascript dependencies automatically to your project without you having to configure the step.
+In `Run npm command`, type `install` in the `npm command with arguments to run` input field so that it can add javascript dependencies to your project. `Run yarn command` can install javascript dependencies automatically to your project without you having to configure the step manually.

 ### Native dependencies

-Our `Install missing Android tools` step installs native dependencies for your Android project - luckily this steps is by default included in your workflow.
+Our `Install missing Android tools` step installs the missing native dependencies  for your Android project - luckily this steps is by default included in your workflow.

 You have the option to use a dependency manager for your iOS projects as well if you add our `Run CocoaPods install` step to your workflow as this step is not part of the workflow by default.

 ## Configure your workflow

 When configuring your workflow, keep in mind that your React Native repo consists of an Android and an iOS project so all configs should be done as you would normally do in the case of your Android and iOS app development.
 This means that there is an Android and an iOS app in the same repo.

-When running a React Native build, first an Android, then an iOS build will get built.
+After having run a React Native build, first an Android, then an iOS build gets built.
 If your org has more than one concurrency, you can have Android and iOS run simultaneously.

 * Make sure your code signing is completed correctly.
   For more information, check out our step-by-step guides: